Registration and Academic Procedures

 College of Arts and Sciences students may change the grading option in a course through the course mid-point.
 Visiting students will follow the rules of the school through which the course is offered.
 Other UVa students must follow the rules of their school.
 Commerce School courses may not be taken on CR/NC basis.

 Students may audit with permission of the instructor.
 No credits or grade points are earned in audited courses.
 The cost of auditing a course is the same as taking the course for credit.
-Students in the School of Architecture and the Summer Language Institute may not audit any course.
+Students in the School of Architecture, Study Abroad and the Summer Language Institute may not audit any course.

 The appropriate section of the Course Action Form must be completed.
 Select the appropriate box under the grade option section.
 The form is available in the Office of Summer and Special Academic Programs and online at www.virginia.edu/registrar/courseactionform.html